jroedel/laminas-juser/README.md

 JUser
 =======

-A simple Module that glues together ZfcUser, BjyAuthorize, SlmLocale, GoalioRememberMe and Zend\Db.
+A simple Module that glues together LmcUser, BjyAuthorize, SlmLocale, GoalioRememberMe and Laminas\Db.
 A fork of `manuakasam/SamUser`.

 Installation